• Published: May 01 2025 12:29 PM

 wave

-Attenborough's legacy: Ocean is not just a film; it's a call to action.
-It aims to support the UN's Ocean Conference, urging global leaders to increase their commitments to protect 30% of the world's oceans by 2030.
-The documentary powerfully underscores the interconnectedness of marine health and human well-being, urging immediate action to safeguard this vital resource for future generations.
-This film serves as a powerful reminder of the urgent need for ocean conservation, leaving viewers with a sense of both urgency and hope.
+Ocean isn’t just a beautiful film; it’s a rallying cry.
+It supports the UN’s Ocean Conference, urging global leaders to commit to protecting 30% of the world's oceans by 2030.
+The film powerfully illustrates the interconnectedness of ocean health and human well-being, driving home the need for immediate action.
+It leaves you with a powerful sense of both urgency and hope.

-Ocean with David Attenborough is a must-see documentary, not only for its breathtaking visuals and compelling narrative but also for its timely and vital message.
-As Sir David approaches his 100th year, his unwavering commitment to environmental protection serves as an inspiration, reminding us of the profound responsibility we share in protecting our planet's precious oceans.
-The film will be available on Disney+, Hulu, and National Geographic later this year, making it accessible to a global audience.
-Let's heed Attenborough's urgent call and act to save our seas.
+Ocean with David Attenborough is a must-see.
+It’s breathtaking, compelling, and vitally important.
+As Sir David approaches his 100th year, his unwavering commitment serves as a powerful inspiration.
+It’s a reminder of the responsibility we all share in protecting our planet.
+The film’s coming to Disney+, Hulu, and National Geographic later this year.
+Let’s heed Attenborough’s call and act to save our seas.
+It's time.

 FAQ